hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_an_60e3628f-a049-46e6-85f4-a8fa2cc0d39a-0_2.content.md

 ## References

 If you're interested in learning more about AI-powered search engines, we have compiled a list of references that you can explore.
-From academic research papers to industry reports and news articles, our references section provides a wealth of information on this fascinating topic.
+From academic research papers to industry reports and news articles, our references section provides a wealth of information on this Fas<wbr>ci<wbr>na<wbr>ting topic.

 ## Contact Us